-You can make an appointment at your earliest convenience and you do not need a referral.
-However, you might like to arrange a referral (called a Mental Healthcare Plan) through your GP after making your appointment, as this will allow you to receive a significant Medicare rebate on your psychology sessions.
+You can make an appointment at your earliest convenience, and you do not need a referral.
+However, you might like to arrange a referral (called a Mental Healthcare Plan) through your GP, as this will allow you to receive a significant Medicare rebate on your psychology sessions.

 You don’t need a referral to see a psychologist.
-However, if you would like to receive a Medicare rebate on your psychology sessions you will need to arrange for your GP, Psychiatrist or Paediatrician to prepare a Mental Healthcare Plan.
-When you book to see your doctor, make sure you let the reception know you would like a Mental Healthcare Plan, since doctors usually require a double appointment to complete these types of referrals.
+However, if you would like to receive a Medicare rebate on your psychology sessions you will need to arrange for your GP, Psychiatrist or Pediatrician to prepare a Mental Healthcare Plan or Eating Disorder Plan.
+When you book to see your doctor, make sure you let the reception know you would like a Mental Healthcare Plan, as usually a double appointment is required to complete these types of referrals.

 At Peaceful Mind Psychology our fees are reasonable and standard within private psychology practice.
+In fact, they sit below the Australian Psychological Society’s recommendation of $267 for a 40-60 minute session.
 The amount of money you are out-of-pocket when seeing a psychologist depends on a few factors.

-Firstly, if you receive a rebate via a Mental Healthcare Plan, Medicare rebates a substantial portion of each psychology session for a total of ten sessions each calendar year.
+Firstly, if you receive a rebate via a Mental Healthcare Plan, Medicare rebates a substantial portion of each psychology session for a total of 20 sessions each calendar year.
 The Medicare rebate for a psychologist is $84.80, while for a clinical psychologist it is $124.50.
-Note, our fees accommodate this difference in rebate.

 A psychologist will first try and understand the nature of your difficulties.
 While the psychologist will ask questions about you, they will also try to make you feel comfortable and at ease.
 The psychologist will reflect to you their understanding of your difficulties to seek clarification and ensure you agree with their interpretations.
 A psychologist will then suggest a plan for improving your wellbeing and life circumstances, which will include making some goals together about the outcomes of therapy.

 This depends on the difficulty you are facing and your current life circumstances.
-However, most people say they start to notice a difference in themselves after the first few sessions, finding that talking to someone who understands provides relief and comfort.
-Showing improvements in mood and coping with difficulties depends on a number of factors including: your motivation for change, how much insight and understanding you hold of yourself, the support around you, your belief and hope that therapy works, how willing you are to open up in therapy, and how regularly you commit to attending therapy.
+However, most people say they start to notice a difference in themselves after the first few sessions, finding that talking to someone who understands, provides relief and comfort.
+Showing improvements in mood and coping with difficulties depends on several factors including: your motivation for change, how much insight and understanding you hold of yourself, the support around you, your belief and hope that therapy works, how willing you are to open up in therapy, and how regularly you commit to attending sessions.

 Yes, we offer appointments on most evenings, as well as on Saturdays.

-A standard consultation is just over 50 minutes, which is for the first session and subsequent sessions.
+A standard consultation is just over 50 minutes, which is for all sessions including the first session.